 According to a 2017 HubSpot report, companies spend 46% of their marketing budget on content creation.
 Because companies are spending more time and money on content creation, the quality bar has also gotten higher: blog posts have gotten 50%+ longer and take 60%+ more time to write.
 It’s no surprise that it’s now common practice for marketers to reuse their existing content to increase its ROI.

 There’s a new wave of tools that are now available to make content repurposing a seamless and easy process.
 Whether it’s a tool like Headliner which turns podcasts into video clips, Designrr which turns blog posts into eBooks or Aesthetic which turns websites into images, we’re entering a golden age of new, generative tooling that can ingest content in one form and generate variations of it in another formats.

 Content repurposing is a trend that we believe is only just beginning and could represent one of the most important shifts in the marketing landscape for the next decade.
 If investment into content creation can have increased returns, companies will have higher conviction to invest even more into content creation, thereby adding another revolution to the flywheel.

-If you’re interested in learning more about how you can repurpose your content to increase its ROI, consider checking out Aesthetic to try it yourself for free!
+If you’re interested in learning more about how you can repurpose your content to increase its ROI, consider checking out Aesthetic and join our waitlist to try it yourself for free!